ArnoSoontjens/Odoo-Java/README.md

 ```javascript
 IOdooConnector odooConnector = new OdooConnector("protocol", "hostName", "connectionPort","dbName", "dbLogin", "dbPassword");
 ```
 If this connection uses SSL, a check for valid certificate and hostname will be run when calling methods on the odooConnector.
-If you are not using a valid or self-signed certificate, use false as a second parameter to the constructor to skip that check, like this (and can be done in the same way for all constructors):
+If you are not using a valid or are using a self-signed certificate, use ```false``` as a second parameter to the constructor to skip that check, like this (and can be done in the same way for all constructors):
 ```javascript
 IOdooConnector odooConnector = new OdooConnector("URL_to_connect_to", false);
 ```